Cyberwolfdev/windows-11-pro-free-website/Site.md

 Now it will start downloading this file and click ``Save`` if asked.
 Now open Windows Explorer.
 Go to the directory where it got downloaded, and double click it.
 It will open a Command Prompt Console (Windows Terminal, Windows Console Host or any other).
 It will soon ask UAC  permissions, and then click ``Yes``.
 Now when you see a menu with options, click ``2`` on your keyboard.
 Now wait until it is done!
 And it is activated!

 # Video Tutorial
 No one yet.
-You are allowed to make one for me and share it.
+You are allowed to make one for op and share it.
 Or op will add one soon.
 # Last Words
-I hope you enjoy it!
+op hopes you enjoy it!
-If you have any further questions, you can email me at Minionguyjpro@gmail.com or comment on this guide.
+If you have any further questions, you can email op at Minionguyjpro@gmail.com or comment on this guide.